prog-1/trees-3/README.md

 ## 3. Level Max

-Create a function that finds max element on each tree level.
+Create a function that finds max element on each tree level of a binary tree.

 ## 4. (optional) Ingus koeficients